 - Hand hygiene

-- No sharing
+- No sharing policy

-- Safe Physical (Social) Distancing
+- Safe Physical (Social) Distancing policy

-- Guidelines when entering and leaving school
+- Guidelines for entering and leaving school

 12. Work Preparation for Staff